 They also provide talent development and sales training to their team.
 It is part of Kristen’s strategy to go through all the training material they have by role, and determine what they need someone to be proficient in.
 She looks at it from multiple standpoints – behavioral skills, selling skills, and technical skills – to develop a more robust curriculum.

 As a new HR leader, you want to make an immediate impact to the business.
 You need to establish HR as a strategic advantage inside your company.
 In order to do this, it is key that your HR strategy align with the corporate and functional strategies.
 It is also imperative that new HR leaders partner with the sales leaders in order impact revenue growth effectively.
-If you need help with this, download our 10th annual workbook, How to Make Your Number in 2017.
-It will be your guide to making the most of your honeymoon period as a newly appointed HR leader.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.